celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

 ## Installation

-Click on [this](https://github.com/4undRaiser/celo-monster-nft-game) repo from your github.
+Click on this [link](https://github.com/4undRaiser/celo-monster-nft-game) repo from your github.

 - Clone the repo to your computer.
 - open the project from from vscode.